-- A master's degree (or higher graduate-level degree) from an accredited institution of higher education in a higher education/student affairs focus or a non-student affairs field.
-This may include a masters-level degree in a field such as student affairs, higher education, college student personnel, higher education leadership and policy, counseling and college counseling, as well as areas of study in addition to those named (e.g., law, business administration, sciences). - 2.
+- A master's degree (or higher graduate-level degree) from an accredited institution of higher education.
+This may include a masters-level degree in a field such as student affairs, higher education, college student personnel, higher education leadership and policy, counseling and college counseling, as well as areas of study in addition to those named (e.g., law, business administration, sports management, sciences). - 2.
 A bachelor's or associate's degree from an accredited institution of higher education.